Image Source: cbc

 - Crating your dog because they may injure themselves while trying to escape out of the crate.

 - Leaving the TV or music system on unless used as a safety cue.

 Separation anxiety in dogs is widespread, but not all pet owners are aware of it.
-Most of the pet owners start getting irritated or angry on their pets for showing such behavior.
-Instead of getting mad on the dog, one must try to find out the reason behind such unusual behavior and then provide the needed support and care to the dog.
+Most pet owners start getting irritated or angry at their pets for showing such behavior.
+Instead of getting mad at the dog, one must try to find out the reason behind such unusual behavior and then provide the needed support and care to the dog.